c0d39uru/matrix-rotation/README.md

 ## Tests
 A thorough test data set, guarantees the correctness of the solution and also simplifies the future refactorings.
+To run the tests, you need PHPUnit7 to be installed first.
+Then run the following command:
+`phpunit`

 ## Notes
 This is PHP7-compliant